-If multiple works by the same author are cited on the reference list, they should be listed in chronological order of publication.
+Multiple works by the same author should be listed in chronological order of publication.

 For additional information on how to cite sources in the Chicago author/date citation style, including articles or books with multiple authors, please see http://library.williams.edu/citing/styles/chicago2.php.
 A helpful resource on The Chicago Manual of Style is also available here.